sonamsamdupkhangsar/vuevideo/README.md

 # vuevideo

-This template should help get you started developing with Vue 3 in Vite.
+Developing with Vue 3 in Vite for building a Video service for uploading and viewing personal videos online.

 ## Recommended IDE Setup